-Roast chicken can be one of the most economical — and delicious — ways to serve a bird.
-Here in Southern California, I regularly find whole chickens on sale for $0.59/pound.
+Whole Roast Chicken can be one of the most economical — and delicious — ways to serve chicken.
+Here in Southern California, I regularly find whole chickens on sale for as low as $0.88/pound.
 For a large, five-pound chicken, this works out to be about $3.
 Add some spices and butter, maybe a few vegetables, and you’ve got a great tasting main dish.

 Cooking a whole bird can be a little intimidating.
 It’s my hope to break down these steps so that you won’t feel overwhelmed by it.
 This is easy, really.